Grantmaking Policies and Guidelines

 On This Page

 The Andrew W. Mellon Foundation supports a wide range of initiatives to strengthen the humanities, arts, higher education, and cultural heritage.
-Organizations in those fields can consult descriptions of the Foundation's areas of grantmaking to determine whether a project fits within the Foundation's programmatic interests and mission.
+Organizations in those fields can consult descriptions of the Foundation's areas of grantmaking to determine whether a project fits within the Foundation's programmatic interests and priorities.

-The Foundation's grant proposal guidelines provide detailed instructions on how to prepare and submit an invited proposal.
+The Foundation's Grant Proposal Guidelines provide detailed instructions on how to prepare and submit an invited proposal.
 The proposal should present information in a clear and concise way that enables the Foundation to assess the scope and significance of the proposed grant.

-The terms of a grant proposal, management of a grant, and requests for modifications of grant terms are governed by the Foundation's grantmaking policies.
+The terms of a grant proposal, management of a grant, and requests for modifications of grant terms are governed by the Foundation's Grantmaking Policies.
 These policies set forth, among other matters: